Appdynamics/linux-monitoring-extension/README.md

 # AppDynamics Linux Monitoring Extension

-This extension works only with the Java agent.
+This extension works only with the standalone machine agent.

 ##Use Case

-The Linux monitoring extension gathers metrics for a linux machine and sends them to the AppDynamics Metric Browser.
+The Linux monitoring extension gathers metrics for a Linux machine and sends them to the AppDynamics Metric Browser.

 ##Installation